What is a liver biopsy?

 An IV (intravenous) line may be started in your arm or hand.
 Some people are given

 IV sedation and get sleepy for the biopsy.

-- Your provider will locate your liver by pressing on your abdomen.
+Your provider will find your liver by pressing on your belly.
 He or she will mark

 the area where the biopsy will be done.
 An ultrasound, MRI, or CT scan may be used